ArduPilot/ardupilot_wiki/common/source/docs/common-rc-transmitter-flight-mode-configuration.rst

 -  Turn on your RC transmitter
--  Connect the Pixhawk (or other flight controller) to the *Mission Planner*
+-  Connect the Pixhawk (or other autopilot) to the *Mission Planner*
 -  Go to the **Initial Setup \| Mandatory Hardware \| Flight Modes** screen

    .. note::